Andrew Jenks: Personal life

 After the release of Pitch Perfect, E!
 News broke the story that Jenks was dating actress Brittany Snow.

 In 2019, The New York Post's Page Six reported Andrew was dating Barbara P Bush, the daughter of President George W. Bush.

-On his podcast, What Really Happened?, produced by Dwayne Johnson, Andrew revealed he had "battled depression, and it took time to just say that out loud", adding in an interview with Dr. Barbara Van Dahlen that while at MTV he was embarrassed and had turned down an offer to speak at the 2013 National Conference on Mental Health at the White House.
+On his podcast, What Really Happened?, produced by Dwayne Johnson, Andrew revealed "a few years back, I had battled depression, and it took time to just say that out loud", adding in an interview with Dr. Barbara Van Dahlen that while at MTV he was embarrassed and had turned down an offer to speak at the 2013 National Conference on Mental Health at the White House.
 Andrew said it was one of the "bigger regrets of my career".

 In 2014, while only attaining a high school degree, Andrew received an honorary doctorate from Quinnipiac University for his “quest to uncover stories that beg to be told.”.
 A bomb threat delayed the event.
 Jenks, and the nearly 9,000 attendees, moved to the TD Bank Sports Center for the ceremony.
-Jenks later met with Danielle Shea, who was arrested for claiming there was a bomb, to offer support.
+After the incident, The Boston Globe reported Jenks privately met with Danielle Shea, who was arrested for claiming there was a bomb.